voxeet/voxeet-uxkit-web-mixerlayout/README.md

 A mixer layout app is a web app that the Dolby.io Communications APIs platform can use to determine the display for a video presentation of a conference.
 The mix can be of either a live conference or of a conference that has been recorded.
-The result can be an MP4 video file or can be streamed to an RTMP endpoint (like YouTube, Facebook...) or using `HTTP Live Streaming` (HLS).
+The result can be an MP4 video file or can be streamed to an RTMP endpoint (like YouTube, Facebook...) or using Real-time Streaming (RTS).

 The resulting presentation can contain the video from each participant, as well as screens, files or videos being shared, and the size and position of each is under the control of the layout app.
 As participants join and leave, start and stop video streams or screen, file or video sharing, the layout app is updated with these changes, allowing for a dynamic layout.